-- Conducting lockdown drill in classroom setting while maintaining social distancing and using masks; - All students will receive instruction on emergency procedures and participate in drills while they are in attendance in-person;
+Conducting lockdown drill in classroom setting while maintaining social distancing and using masks.

 Students will be instructed that if it was an actual emergency that required evacuation or lockdown, the most imminent concern is to get to safety; maintaining social distancing in an actual emergency that requires evacuation or lockdown may not be possible and should not be the first priority.